khangdang123/ProjectDatabase/README.md

 # Project Database: Note App

 Welcome to Project Database: Note App – a simple note-taking website app.
 This note-taking app is capable of some basic features as well as some more advanced features such as sorting notes!
-The current functional requirements that our note taking app is capable of are listed down below!
+The current functional requirements that our note-taking app is capable of are listed down below!

 # Functionality
-List of the following features that are implemented in Note App:
+List of the following features that are implemented in the Note App:
 1) Create Notes [Khang]
 2) Edit Content of Notes [Jordan]
 3) Delete Notes [Khang]